What is the Sport Premium?

 At St. Luke’s we use the allocated funding to improve the quality and breadth of curriculum PE and sport.

 We provide all children with the opportunity to be physically active and gain skills.
 For those children who cannot access our before and after school clubs, we offer them the opportunity to get involved with and take part in our lunch time sports and activities.

-All of these clubs are extremely popular and we have a waiting list for those wanting to attend the football club.
+All of our clubs are extremely popular and we have a waiting list for those wanting to attend.

-In addition to this we are very lucky at St Luke’s to have a team of enthusiastic and committed staff who give up their own time to run a number of clubs including Wakey Shakey, Funky Fitness, Football, Tag Rugby etc..
+In addition to this we are very lucky at St Luke’s to have a team of enthusiastic and committed staff who run a number of clubs including Basketball, Bollywood dancing, Funky Fitness, Football, Tag Rugby etc..

 One of our main aims this year is to raise the profile of PE within the school community.
 This will include highlighting successes in whole school assemblies, applying for the Bronze School Games award, and displaying posters around the school to attract children’s interest.